01 of 09

 Stone Vessel Sinks

-Vessel sinks have been making their way to the top of the trends list for years, but for 2018, one thing is clear: hand-carved stone sinks are this year's must-have.
+Vessel sinks have been making their way to the top of the trends list for years.
 Hand-carved stone has a beautiful organic touch, and it can also be beautifully unpredictable.

 This bathroom by Bill Fry Construction features a stone block carved by hand into a vessel sink.
 Note how the outside and the inside look different, which expands the decor possibilities.Continue to 6 of 9 below.